cabbetlong/tyme/README.md

 t := MustParse("2022/05/22")
 ```
 - Settings global formats to parse different string of time
-> There are some built-in formats, and also yout can append some custom formats:
+> There are some built-in formats, and also yout can append some custom formats.
 ```go
 AppendFormats("2006-01-02 15:04:05", "...")
 ```